contactozrcore/zr_logger/README.md

 ```

 ## License
-This script is provided "as is" without any warranty.
+This script is provided 'as is' without any warranty.
 You are free to modify and distribute it as needed.

 ## Credits
 Developed by Zeeroo.